Afghanistan night raids: Controversy

 Saber Melma had been subjected to repeated raids and seizures.

 Officials on the Commission thought they had been assured by senior US officials that US Special Forces were going to stop harassing Melma.
 Yet he was shot during a further raid in September 2011.

 In April 2012, the United States and Afghan governments signed an agreement which specifies that all future night raids will be approved by the Afghan government and led by Afghan units.
-It is expected that the raids will continue, and be dominated by US forces due to a shortage of Afghan special forces units; prior to the agreement Afghan forces were involved in 97 percent of all night raids, but only led approximately 40 percent of these operations.
+It was expected that the raids would continue, and be dominated by US forces due to a shortage of Afghan special forces units; prior to the agreement Afghan forces were involved in 97 percent of all night raids, but only led approximately 40 percent of these operations.

 In April 2012, Abdul Salam Zaeff, another former Guantanamo captive, who had served as the Taliban Ambassador to Pakistan, fled Afghanistan because he feared US raids.